Last updated on April 16th, 2026 at 06:29 pm

 Is Split Croatia worth visiting?

 Yes!
 From historic sights to beaches and boat trips, there are plenty of things to do in Split, making it an ideal base for exploring Croatia’s Dalmatian coast.
-It’s well worth staying in Split.
+It’s well worth staying in Split for a few days.

 What are the best hotels in Split Croatia?

-The best hotels in Split are Hotel Ambasador a 5-star sleek hotel at the end of the Riva and Heritage Hotel Santa Lucia inside the Palace walls.
+The best hotels in Split are Hotel Ambasador a stylish 5-star hotel on the seafront in upmarket Marjan Hill, while inside the old town the best boutique hotel in Split is Heritage Hotel Santa Lucia a charming place to stay!

 Where to stay in Split Croatia for nightlife?